diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 ![enter image description here](https://i.imgur.com/r3aNL4N.jpg)

-The Rosie Effect is the second book in the series.
-The first book The Rosie Project was the first and only romance I have ever read.
-It was recommended by Bill Gates, and I figured I would give it a read.
+The Rosie Effect is the second book in the Don Tillman series.
+The first book The Rosie Project was the first and only romance novel I have ever read, and the only reason I picked it up was because Bill Gates had recommended it in his blog.
 I ended up loving it and I have since read it multiple times.
 I could relate with Don Tillman struggling in his love life and trying to solve the problem the only way he knew how by embarking on a wife project through which he meets Rosie who is the complete opposite of him.

 **Official Synopsis**: Don Tillman and Rosie Jarman are back.
 The Wife Project is complete, and Don and Rosie are happily married and living in New York.
 But they're about to face a new challenge because - surprise - Rosie is pregnant.